-Hazard Mitigation Grant Program (HMGP) - APPLICATION PERIOD NOW OPEN
+Hazard Mitigation Grant Program (HMGP) - APPLICATIONS DUE APRIL 30th

 Following the damages across the State in late June-early July, Vermont received a Federal Disaster Declaration (DR-4330) to assist in our recovery from the disaster.
 With this declaration, a new Hazard Mitigation Grant Program (HMGP) funding period is now open.
 Program and application information is below.